What It Could Mean if Your Hands are Always Cold

-If your fingers get chilly all year round—even in the peak of summer—you’re not alone.
-Many people get cold hands during all of the seasons, due to a number of causes, from genetics—the tendency runs in families—to chronic illnesses.
+If your hands are always cold, even in the peak of summer, you’re not alone.
+Many people get chilly fingers during all of the seasons, due to a number of causes, from genetics—the tendency runs in families—to chronic illnesses.

 Common benign reasons you might experience this discomfort include being elderly (more likely to have a slower metabolism) and being thin (less muscle and fat for insulation).
 For some people, lifestyle changes can help: avoiding nicotine and caffeine, which constrict your blood vessels, and getting regular exercise to improve circulation.
 For an instant fix, try jumping in place, shaking your hands or simply bundling up in warmer clothing.